How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 8. It runs fast when compared with the VMware server.

-9. It offers limited support for 3D graphics whereas the other one carries high-level 3D graphics support that too with DX10 and OpenGL 3.3 support.
+9. It offers limited support for 3D graphics whereas the other one carries high-level 3D graphics support with DX10 and OpenGL 3.3 support.

 10. One of the features known as remote file sharing is built within the package.